 Follow our detailed tutorial and learn how you can make beautiful and elegant crepe paper flowers out of streamers.
 We will use poppies as example and will provide plenty of pictures to help you along the way.

 - Crepe paper streamers – 1 roll (1 – 3/4″ wide).
 You can make dozens of flowers with a single roll.
-I recommend white crepe paper because white is very forgiving.
-Glue spills don’t show up.
-When you are getting better (you will be an expert in no time), try using colored streamers.
+I recommend white to start because glue spills don’t really show on white.

 - Spun cotton balls – white – 15 mm diameter (.59 inches).
 1 ball per flower.

 - Sharp scissors.

 - Low temperature glue gun and glue sticks.

 - Stem wire.
 The wire I used for these flowers is 18 gauge and 18″ long.
 I found it at Michaels.